Getting your WordPress image sizes right is super important for 2 reasons.

 Here are a few bonus tips to help you manage your WordPress images.

-By performing some minor tweaks to each image you upload, you can give your images a great shot at showing at the top of google images.
+By performing minor tweaks to each image you upload, you can give your images a great shot at showing at the top of google images.

 Title tags can give clues to search engines to help them understand what your image is about.